anthony-iacono/owaysis/docs/README.md

 ## Future Iterations
   - Add a separate manager user type with the ability to delete bookings and view relevant stats, such as total revenue for today's date and current occupancy rate

+// Example commit made in the web editor for GitHub support ticket 1919243